Raut95kirteemala/React-Todo-App/README.md

 📱 Fully responsive design – works on mobile and desktop

-💾 Uses React hooks (useState) for real-time updates
+⚛️ Uses React hooks (useState) for real-time updates
+💾 Persistent data using Local Storage – tasks remain saved even after refreshing the browser

 📌 How It Works:-
 Type a task in the input field and click "Add"